flancia-coop/doc.anagora.org/mohammed-aldhari.md

 I am getting ready to travel to India to study there And also to look for a chance to survive
 I am the father of 3 children
+I will leave my family here in Yemen inside dirty war 💔 because Because I don't have any other choice right now Their travel costs are very expensive.